Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 The message mutators that operate on serialized messages (`IMutateIncomingTransportMessages` and `IMutateOutgoingTransportMessages`) in version 8 represent the message payload as `ReadOnlyMemory<byte>` instead of `byte[]`.
 This means that it is no longer possible to change individual bytes.
 Instead, a modified copy of the payload need to be provided.

-In previous versions message mutators could be registered in two ways: using a dedicated `endpointConfiguration.RegisterMessageMutator` API and via a Dependency Injection container.
+In NServiceBus version 7 and below message mutators could be registered in two ways: using a dedicated `endpointConfiguration.RegisterMessageMutator` API and via a Dependency Injection container.
 In version 8 only the dedicated API is supported.
 Mutators registered in the container are ignored.

 ## AbortReceiveOperation